 - Excellent faculty to student ratio

-- NYADI has join forces with industry leaders and is currently offering stackable certification from Mercedes Benz, Isuzu Trucks, FORD, Fiat Chrysler, Get Ahead, NC3, ALL Data
+- NYADI has joined forces with industry leaders and is currently offering factory certifications from Mopar, Ford, Toyota, NC3 and ALL Data

 If you’re considering a career in the automotive industry, specializing in collision repair is a great choice.
 Demand for collision repair technicians is expected to increase rapidly, and graduates can find exciting job opportunities in New York State and beyond.
 Plus, as a student you have access to all of NYADI’s Career Services resources, helping ensure you’re even better poised to jump into the workforce after graduation.
 Here are just a few of the many career paths you can pursue after this certificate program:

 - Automotive service technician

 NYADI students also benefit from our Employment Skill Enhancement Program, which boosts math and communication skills to make our graduates even more marketable.